-This Article On Steps Of The Mortgage Process And How To Close Your Mortgage On Time Was Written By Nicholas Ferrante NMLS 1110570 Of The Gustan Cho Team at CrossCountry Mortgage
+This Article On Steps Of The Mortgage Process And How To Close On Time

 Pre-Approval Steps Of The Mortgage Process

 The pre-approval stage of the mortgage process is the most important step of the overall mortgage process.
-Over 75% of borrower of The Gustan Cho Team at CrossCountry Mortgage are folks are the following:
+Over 75% of our borrowers at Gustan Cho Associates Mortgage Group are folks are the following:

-At this stage the Mortgage Loan Officer will require that the consumer provide all income and asset documentation to determine mortgage qualification.
-This includes the following
+At this stage, the Mortgage Loan Officer will require that the consumer provide all income and asset documentation to determine mortgage qualification.

 - A credit report